Voronin Universality in several complex variables: Sketch of the proof of Theorem - The simplest case

 The first step in proving Voronin universality is proving that the function can be approximated by some Dirichlet polynomial.
 In one variable the following lemma is crucial\footnote{When we also allow rational parameters we need to replace this by Lemma \ref{LE3}.}. \begin{lem} Assume that $\alpha,N_0>0$, $p$ is a polynomial and $\varepsilon>0$.
 Then there exist an $N_1 > N_0$ and unimodular numbers $|a(k+\alpha)|=1$ for $N_0 \leq k \leq N_1$ such that

 \end{lem} For $N_0=0$ this is exactly the Dirichlet polynomial approximation lemma we need to prove the Voronin universality theorem for the Hurwitz zeta-function with a transcendental parameter.
-It is a consequence of the celebrated Pechersky rearrangement theorem \cite{Pech} and the proof is the same for a general $N_0$ as for $N_0=0$ since throwing away a finite number of terms will not matter.
+It is a consequence of the celebrated Pechersky rearrangement theorem \cite{Pech} and the proof is the same for a general $N_0$ as for $N_0=0$ since throwing away a finite number of terms do not matter.
 Let us define

-In two variables, we instead need the following lemma. \begin{lem} Suppose that $p$ is a polynomial in two complex variables.
+In two variables, instead of Lemma \ref{onevar}, we need the following lemma. \begin{lem} Suppose that $p$ is a polynomial in two complex variables.
 Then given any $\varepsilon>0$ there exist some integer $N$ and coefficients $|a_j(k+\alpha_j)|=1$ for $0 \leq k \leq N$ and $j=1,2$ such that

 \end{lem} More generally, for rational parameters we need the corresponding result when the coefficients $a_j: \N +\alpha_j \to \C$ are completely multiplicative unimodular functions of type $(N_0,\chi)$ for some $N_0>0$, see our fundamental Lemma (Lemma \ref{LE4}, p. \pageref{LE4}) .
 The case of algebraic irrational parameters are currently far out of reach.